at the University of Massachusetts Boston

 Research in the Macoska Laboratory is currently focused on:

-- Defining the mechanisms through which dysfunctional paracrine interactions between diverse cell types—epithelial, fibroblastic, endothelial, leukocytic—develop consequent to the aging process, and how these dysfunctional interactions contribute to the development of benign and malignant disease;
+- Defining the mechanisms through which dysfunctional interactions between cell types within the tissue microenvironment develop, and how these dysfunctional interactions contribute to pathobiology;

-- Translating laboratory-based knowledge to the development of clinically efficacious therapeutics to slow or arrest the initiation or progression of benign and malignant diseases associated with inflammation and fibrosis.
+- Translating laboratory-based knowledge to the development of clinically efficacious biomarkers and therapeutics.